John Paston (died 1504): Marriages and issue

 He married, secondly, to Agnes, the twice-widowed daughter of Nicholas Morley of Glynde, Sussex.

-The burial place of Anne, a previously unknown daughter of John, was discovered in Oxnead church near Aylsham, Norfolk on 28 May 2019 but it is uncertain whether her mother was Margery or Agnes.
+The burial place of Anne (or Ann/Anna), a previously unknown daughter of John, was discovered in Oxnead church near Aylsham, Norfolk on 28 May 2019 but it is uncertain whether her mother was Margery or Agnes.
+Through this, three further siblings of Anne's were discovered: Dorothy, who married Thomas Hardres, Philippa, and Philip.